Francis A. Nixon: Career

 Nixon relocated to California at the end of the century after having been frostbitten working as a motorman in an open streetcar in Columbus, Ohio.
-After working as a farmhand and petroleum roustabout, he attempted to cultivate lemons outside Los Angeles.

-Francis’ son Richard also tested the waters of the citrus business.
+After working as a farmhand and oil field roustabout, he attempted to cultivate lemons outside Los Angeles.
+Francis' son Richard also tested the waters of the citrus business.
 Shortly after graduating from law school, Richard founded the Citra-Frost Company which attempted to produce and sell frozen orange juice.
-Richard aimed to follow in his father’s footsteps, successfully raising capital from a number of investors for the fledgling enterprise.
+Richard aimed to follow in his father's footsteps, successfully raising capital from a number of investors for the fledgling enterprise.
 Richard, a future president of the United States, paid his dues with the company and did much of the grunt work.
 In addition to his administrative responsibilities as president of the Citra-Frost Company, he was also responsible for cutting and squeezing the oranges to make the juice.
 This work did not eventually pay off as the company went bankrupt after just 18 months.

-After his son Richard was born, Nixon abandoned the lemon grove, and the family relocated to the Quaker community of Whittier, California.
-Nixon worked the family business, a store that sold groceries and Atlantic Richfield gasoline, but the family remained impoverished.
-Nixon's life was marked by the deaths of his two sons, Arthur and Harold, from tuberculosis.
+After his son Richard was born, Francis Nixon abandoned the lemon grove, and the family relocated to the Quaker community of East Whittier, California.
+The Nixon family then operated two businesses at the corner of Whittier Boulevard and Santa Gertrudes Avenue: a store that sold groceries and an Atlantic Richfield gasoline station, but the family remained impoverished.
+Nixon's life was marked by the deaths of two of his sons, Arthur and Harold, from tuberculosis.
 He has been described as a "restless, frustrated, and angry man, a mean-spirited person who psychologically abused his five sons and sometimes beat them."
 However, Richard always spoke well of his parents.
 He often spoke lovingly of his mother as a "Quaker saint", and began his memoirs with the words "I was born in a house my father built".
-Writer Jessamyn West, a cousin of the Nixons, was in Frank's Sunday school class for some time.
+Writer Jessamyn West, a cousin of the Nixons, was in Frank's Sunday school class at East Whittier Friends Church for some time.
 She later described him as "a fiery persuasive teacher", and wrote that Frank Nixon's version of the social gospel made her favor socialism.